PaddlePaddle/PaddleOCR/ppstructure/layout/README.md

 ## 5. Training

-The above model is based on [PaddleDetection](https://github.com/PaddlePaddle/PaddleDetection) ，if you want to train your own layout parser model，please refer to：[train_layoutparser_model](train_layoutparser_model.md)
+The above model is based on [PaddleDetection](https://github.com/PaddlePaddle/PaddleDetection).
+If you want to train your own layout parser model，please refer to：[train_layoutparser_model](train_layoutparser_model.md)